traumst/neon-chat/README.md

 * open chat
 * connection - r and w

-I will then loop over channel messages and distribute them between users in chats.
+<s>I will then loop over channel messages and distribute them between users in chats.</s>

+Working on message distribution.
+At this point, we can create chats and get live updates.
+Partially.
+Messages are not distribute properly.
+Chat headers are OK, but not for invitee.

 ### Message Broadcasting:
 - When the server receives a message from a client over a regular HTTP POST request, it should broadcast that message to all other connected clients via the SSE connection.